shabbyrobe/cachet/README.rst

 Different backends have varying degrees of support for the following features:

+Automatic Expirations
+    Some backends support automatic expiration for certain dependency_ types.
+When a backend supports this functionality it will have a ``useBackendExpirations`` property, which defaults to ``true``.

+    For example, the APC backend will detect when a ``Cachet\Dependency\TTL`` is passed and automatically use it for the third parameter to ``apc_store``, which accepts a TTL in seconds.
+    Other backends support different methods of unrolling dependency types.
+This will be documented below.

+    Setting ``useBackendExpirations`` to false does not guarantee the backend will not expire cache values under other circumstances.

 Iteration
     Backends should, but may not necessarily, implement ``Cache\Backend\Iterable``.
 Backends that do not can't be iterated.
 This will be specified against each backend's documentation.
 Backends like APC or